vijayparashar12/postgres/README.md

 # work around

- Host can only connect to container if binds itself to 0.0.0.0 network interface
+ Host can only connect to container if container binds itself to 0.0.0.0 network interface

 I have only changed in 9.6 version so please try to use that.